One week out, Biden imagines a post-Trump America and the president launches more attacks

 A Biden spokesman did not immediately respond to a request for a response to the attacks from Trump and Kelly.

-But Obama was more than willing to go after the president, speaking with an acidity rarely seen in former presidents.
+But Obama was more than willing to go after the president, speaking with an acidity rarely seen from former presidents.

-“Our current president, he whines that ‘60 Minutes’ is too tough,” Obama said, referring to Trump’s recent interview with the CBS program.
+“Our current president, he whines that ‘60 Minutes’ is too tough,” Obama said, referring to Trump’s recent interview with the CBS News program.
 “You think he’s going to stand up to dictators?
 He thinks Lesley Stahl’s a bully.”

 Obama noted that “just yesterday, he said that the leaders of North Korea want him to win.”